hszilard93/Quizzer/README.md

 ###WIP

-####An open source quiz application and editor to be used in school or any kind of competition context.
+####An open source quiz application and editor to be used in school or in any kind of competition context.